 Pursue a Ph.D. in Physical Culture & Sport Studies to prepare for an academic career with a focus in research.
 This unique program brings together several fields related to sport culture studies.
 Students are encouraged to choose coursework from multiple areas, integrating history, Olympic studies, cultural studies, sociology and gender studies, law, political science, and ethics/philosophy.
 Archival collections at the Stark Center provide students with unparalleled resources for research in sport and physical culture studies.

-As the Graduate Advisor and faculty member in Exercise Science, I oversee the graduate curriculum, degree plans, advancement to candidacy, dissertations and theses, grievances, and serve as a liaison between the Graduate School and KHE faculty.
+As the Graduate Advisor and a faculty member in the Department of Kinesiology and Health Education, Dr. Hunt oversees the graduate curriculum, degree plans, advancement to candidacy, dissertations and theses, grievances, and serves as a liaison between the Graduate School and KHE faculty.

 As Graduate Program Coordinator, Phillip Salazar assists the Department Chair, Graduate Advisor, Executive Assistant, faculty, staff and graduate students in the operations of the graduate program and degrees offered in the Department of Kinesiology & Health Education, including registration, enrollment, academic appointments, scholarships, admissions, candidacy, graduation, and maintaining academic records.